samtuga1/samtuga1/README.md

 - 🏫 I'm a computer science student at the university of Ghana
 - 🔭 I don't mind using all my time to code
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently contributing to [Pharaoh](https://github.com/Pharaoh-Framework/pharaoh)
-- 👯 I’m looking to collaborate on any project you have in mind
-- 🤔 I’m looking for help with all the languages because I'm not perfect
 - 💬 Ask me about tech stuffs
 - 💻 Check out my porfolio webpage here https://samtuga1.github.io/portfolio/
-- 💬 Ask  about solving problems and probing innovative ideas through the TECH space as I find it very exhilirating..
+- 💬 Ask  about solving problems and probing innovative ideas through the TECH space as I find it very exhilarating..
 - 📫 How to reach me: samueltwumasi1290@gmail.com or by phone as +233 (0) 555 - 093 - 397 and all social platfroms as @twusami

 - Connect via LinkedIn: <a href = "https://www.linkedin.com/in/samuel-twumasi-a16464212/" target = "_blank">LinkedIn</a>